SoftUni-Internal/interactive-content/EN/01-Exam/03-Heroes-of-Code-and-Logic-VII.md

 Reduce the hero HP by the given damage amount.

-If the hero is still alive (his HP is greater than 0) print:
+If the hero is still alive (their HP is greater than 0) print:

 `{hero name} was hit for {damage} HP by {attacker} and now has {current HP} HP left!`

-If the hero has died, remove him from your party and print:
+If the hero has died, remove them from your party and print:

 `{hero name} has been killed by {attacker}!`

 - `Recharge – {hero name} – {amount}`:

-The hero increases his MP.
+The hero increases their MP.

 If a command is given that would bring the MP of the hero above `200`, MP is increased so that it reaches the maximum.